 - Now I Am Two – a more structured learning environment for those preparing for nursery/preschool.
 This runs during school term time on Wednesday afternoons

 - St Mary’s Baby & Toddler Group – weekly in St Mary’s Refectory on Thursday mornings

 - Friday morning drop-ins – twice a month which included First Aid Training, Messy play and informal meeting for parents and carers, running alongside the health visitor sessions

 - Saturfun – once a month on a Saturday morning giving the opportunity for whole families to come and enjoy more of a cafe environment as well as story time

-In addition to this we have been hosting the Midwife and Health Visitor sessions at St John’s on Friday mornings (twice a month), and various antenatal training sessions run by the Health Visitors.
+In addition to this we hosted the Midwife and Health Visitor sessions at St John’s on Friday mornings (twice a month), and various antenatal training sessions run by the Health Visitors.

 You can find out more by visiting our Facebook page

 To enable all this to happen we employ part-time children and family workers and rely on lots of volunteers to help setup, run craft activities, serve refreshments and so on.

 We began this project with OCC transition funding after the closure of the children’s centres; we have received a number of generous donations and we are now working on seeking additional funding to sustain this work in the coming years.